AiursoftWeb/GeminiBot/README.md

 * Auto fix failed merge requests by analyzing the pipeline logs with Gemini API.
 * Auto fix merge requests that have been reviewed with change requests.

+To use Gemini Bot, you can:

+* Assign an issue to it.
+* Send comments to it's merge requests.

 ## Installation

 Requirements: